-Meniere’s disease is not one of the more common vestibular conditions, and perhaps that is why so little is understood about this condition besides the fact that it results in vertigo, tinnitus, a feeling of fullness in the affected ear, and partial hearing loss.
+Meniere’s disease is not one of the more common vestibular conditions, which is why people know little about this condition.
+Meniere’s results in vertigo, tinnitus, a feeling of fullness in the affected ear, and partial hearing loss.
 In the UK, about 160,000 have Meniere’s disease, and there are about 615,000 diagnosed cases in the US.

 Meniere’s disease is a chronic condition, but it is not fatal.
 That doesn’t stop it from being somewhat disabling, however.
 As a result, researchers have been looking into the underlying cause of the condition.
 While most research targeted the inner ear in the past, modern research is focusing on the immune system and central nervous system.

 Upper cervical chiropractic is a subspecialty of chiropractic that involves close examination of the C1 (atlas) and C2 (axis) vertebrae.
-Low force corrections are tailored to each patient’s needs.
+Low force corrections help with each patient’s needs.
 These long-lasting corrections give the body the time it needs to recover from the effects of upper cervical subluxations including:

 To learn more about the benefits of upper cervical chiropractic care, contact a practice in your area and schedule a no-obligation consultation.